United States v. Alkhabaz: Background

-Jake Baker (born March 1974; given name Abraham Jacob Alkhabaz) was a student at the University of Michigan College for Literature, Science, and Arts.
+Jake Baker (born March 1974; given name Abraham Jacob Alkhabaz) was a student at the University of Michigan College of Literature, Science, and Arts.

 In October 1994, Jake Baker started submitting pornographic stories depicting fantasies of rape, torture, and murder to the alt.sex.stories Usenet group.
 On January 9, 1995, Baker submitted a story to alt.sex.stories detailing a fantasy about the rape, torture, and murder of one of his classmates using her real name; the prosecution and both the district court and appellate court used the pseudonym "Jane Doe" to protect her privacy.
 Baker's story was brought to the attention of University of Michigan authorities and he was arrested, determined to be a threat to the subject of his story as well as the rest of the student population.

 During the serving of a search warrant upon Baker's computer, University of Michigan police found several stories depicting rape, torture, and murder genre favored by Baker.
 They also found emails to a Canadian by the name of Arthur Gonda, depicting rape, torture, and murder.
-Their communications also began detailing a plan for the two men to meet and engage in a real-life depiction of their fantasies to rape, torture, and murder.
+Their communications also began detailing a plan for the two men to meet and enact their fantasies to rape, torture, and murder.

-On February 9, 1995 Baker was arrested by the FBI and he was later indicted for six counts of violating 18 U.S.C. § 875(c), which prohibits interstate communications containing threats to kidnap or injure another person.
+On February 9, 1995, Baker was arrested by the FBI and he was later indicted for six counts of violating 18 U.S.C. § 875(c), which prohibits interstate communications containing threats to kidnap or injure another person.
 Five of the counts were determined by emails between Baker and Gonda.
 The sixth count was determined from the story about "Jane Doe."

 Bail hearing

-The Magistrate Judge ordered Baker detained as a danger to the community and a United States District Court affirmed his detention.
+The magistrate judge ordered Baker detained as a danger to the community and a United States District Court affirmed his detention.
 Upon Baker's motion to be released on bond, this Court ordered a psychological evaluation.
 When the evaluation concluded that Baker posed no threat to the community, this Court ordered Baker's release.